-1.21 The levels used for testing channels vary according to the test method used and the type of channel.
-The following list gives the proper levels to be used when testing according to this section.

-- For manual testing of voice channels, a level of 0 dBm0 is used.
+- 1.16 The levels used for testing channels vary according to the test method used and the type of channel.
+The following list gives the proper levels to be used when testing according to this section. - For manual testing of voice channels, a level of 0 dBm0 is used.
 If the holding tone is required, use a -13 dBm0. - For manual testing of voiceband data channels, a level of -13 dBm0 is used.
-Caution should be taken when testing voiceband data channels because the test levels given may be in decode level points (DLPs) [as found in the work order record and details (WORD)], which has already been converted to -13 dBm0.
-If this situation exists, the test tone signal would be applied at the level stated on the WORD or equivalent. - When testing with SARTS, a level of -10 dBm0 is used. - When testing with Centralized Automatic Reporting on Trunks (CAROT) systems, the test levels are either 0 dBm0 or -16 dBm0.
-In this case it is necessary to verify with the CAROT personnel which level they will be using.
+Caution should be taken when testing voiceband data channels because the test levels given may be in decode level points (DLPs) [as found in the work order record and details (WORD)], which have already been converted to -13 dBm0.
+If this situation exists, the test tone signal would be applied at the level stated on the WORD or equivalent.
+The DLP is the power level in dBm of a sine wave that would result from decoding the digital milliwatt.
+At the receive end, the DLPs are adjusted by loss pads.